COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Clear and intuitive user interface (**Priority**: **Must have**)

-_As a user, I want the page to be concise and clear because a neat page can make the operation more intuitive and more visually comfortable, which can not only improve my work efficiency but also make me feel happy during use._
+_As a user, I want the system design to be clear and intuitive so that it is easy to use and allows me to focus my full attention on my work._

-**Scenario 1:** Subpage
+**Scenario 1:** Viewing target details

-    Given each project has a lot of detailed information and clear metrics

-    When as an employee, I want to view or update the details of a project
+    Given a user wants to view details of a target

+    When they click on the header for the target

-    Then I want this project to have a subpage to display the details and metrics
+    Then a subpage pops up to display, in a clear and concise manner, the details of said target

-    And this keeps the main page simple, making it easier to classify, find and update, avoiding confusion caused by stacking all content together.

-**Scenario 2:** Fold and expand function

-    Given a project has a large number of files

-    When users need to view detailed information
+**Scenario 2:** User clicks bin icon to remove task

+    Given a user is on the system

+    When the user is editing a task

+    And the user wants to delete a task

-    And the user clicks an "expand" button or icon to reveal more details
+    Then the user can click the bin icon to delete the goal

-    Then the additional information is displayed below

-Page clarity is also one of the client's requirements, so the priority is "must have".
-The main information of each project will be concentrated on the main page, while specific details of project will be stored in related subpages.
-In this way, users can browse and manage each project more systematically, reducing confusion and unnecessary information stacking.
+Implementing a “clear and intuitive user interface” for the new system to be built, is a vital feature, and aligns with the client’s overall objective to increase productivity and ease when tracking targets.
+The priority has been classed as “must have” due to our elicitation of our client’s requirement for a more user-friendly system.
+The scenarios given, demonstrate that our system shall include features such as subpages and icons that will be clear and intuitive to use.